nj-vs-vh/pyindigo/README.md

 #### Property setting

 To send updated or newly created property to driver, `IndigoProperty.set()` method is used.
 It wraps C extension function that converts Python object fields to native C data types and calls appropriate Indigo function (i.e. `indigo_change_text_property`).
-Using property from previous example, to change CCD device's `CCD_EXPOSURE` property (i.e. request shot exposure of 3 seconds), one would write:
+Using property from the previous example, to change CCD device's `CCD_EXPOSURE` property (i.e. request shot exposure of 3 seconds), one would write:

 ```python
 prop = CCDSpecificProperties.CCD_EXPOSURE.implement('CCD Imager Simulator', EXPOSURE=3)